mandeepcodetechniq/iOS-game-Tutorial/README.md

     let bug = SKSpriteNode(imageNamed: "bug") // create a bug sprite let startingY = frame.midY
     bug.position = CGPoint(x: size.width + bug.size.width/2, y:  startingY)
-    bug.setScale(3)
     bug.xScale = abs(bug.xScale) * -1 //To flip the bug vertically because the original images is pointing to the left addChild(bug)
 }
 ```
 This should look familiar, since it is exactly what we did for the player.
 For now, all the monsters will start from the same point.
 While the x is set to slightly outside of the screen (*size.width + bug.size.width/2*) and y is the middle of the screen.
 This is still missing the movement.
-Add this bellow the previous code:
+Add this below the previous code:
 ```
 let duration = CGFloat(2.0)
 let moveAction = SKAction.move(to: CGPoint(x: -bug.size.width/2, y:  startingY), duration: TimeInterval(duration))